Developer Guide

 - At step 2, if an invalid amount is given, a

-will be thrown and the sequence of action will be terminated.
+CommandExceptionwill be thrown and the sequence of action will be terminated.

 Design considerations:

-Aspect: Making Budget
+Aspect: Making Budget a class:

 -